oofrancisoo/kubernetes-hackfest/labs/cicd-automation/azure-devops/README.md

 9. Click on the Azure CLI task and choose your Azure subscription and `Authorize`
 10. Choose "Inline script" and enter the following (be sure to replace the ACR name with yours).
 Notice how we create a dynamic image tag using our build ID from VSTS.

+    > **Note:** Make sure to add your Azure Container Registry name to the first line of the script below.

     ```
     export ACRNAME=<replace>
     export IMAGETAG=vsts-$(Build.BuildId)